-- 8.-(1) In accordance with its published strategy, procedures and policy on the design and classification of UK airspace, the CAA may consider and determine any proposal for an airspace trial. - (2) Where the CAA decides to approve any such proposal, it must either make a change to the UK AIP or issue a Notice to Airmen (NOTAM) in relation to such change. - (3) The CAA may make its approval of an airspace trial subject to such modifications and conditions as the CAA considers necessary. - (4) Subject to paragraph (5), an airspace trial approved by the CAA under this direction is to last for such fixed period as the CAA considers appropriate, which is not usually to be for more than six months. - (5) The CAA may extend the period approved for an airspace trial, provided that the CAA is satisfied that such an extension is not sought as a means to avoid making a proposal for a permanent change to airspace design. - (6) The CAA may require an airspace trial to end before the end of the period for which it was approved where the CAA considers it appropriate, safe and practical to do so.
+- 8.-(1) In accordance with its published strategy, procedures and policy on the design and classification of UK airspace, the CAA may consider and determine any proposal for an airspace trial. - (2) Where the CAA decides to approve any such proposal, it must either make a change to the UK AIP or issue a NOTAM in relation to such change. - (3) The CAA may make its approval of an airspace trial subject to such modifications and conditions as the CAA considers necessary. - (4) An airspace trial approved by the CAA under this direction is to last for such fixed period as the CAA considers appropriate, which is not usually to be for more than six months. - (5) The CAA may extend the period approved for an airspace trial, provided that it is satisfied that such an extension is not sought as a means to avoid making a proposal for a permanent change to airspace design. - (6) The CAA may require an airspace trial to end before the end of the period for which it was approved where the CAA considers it appropriate, safe, and practical to do so.